leovictorsr/leonardo-rodrigues-resume/leonardo-rodrigues-resume-en.md

 **Relevant courses:** algorithm analysis, algorithms and data structures, discrete logic, OOP, databases, programming paradigms

 #### Experience

+##### Freelance experience > Feb 2020 - current
+*Web Scraping/Crawling, Image OCR, project setup, all with Python, NodeJS and TypeScript*
+- Some freelancing projects on Upwork.
+- Recipe websites scraping project, with specific and generic parser for any website that can be found.
+Used NodeJS
+- Google Maps scraper that generated leads based on type of business in an area (city, neighborhood), with contact info and brief description of business.

 ##### Venturus Institute of Research and Development > Backend developer > Feb 2021 - Feb 2022
 *NodeJS, TypeScript, PostgresSQL, AWS*